What are Hazardous Wastes?

 Never put electronics in your trash or recycling carts or bins, but you can get these collected for no extra charge.
 If Recology Del Norte has collected trash from your single-family residence for the past three months, you are eligible for two free bulky item collections each year.
 One of those bulky items can be a box of e-wastes (less than 100 pounds) or a television.
 Call Recology Del Norte at 464-4181 to schedule your collection.

 Even apartments, trailer parks and multi-family complexes are eligible for a limited number of bulky collections.
 You may need to make arrangements with your landlord or property manager who will coordinate bulky item collections for your multi-family complex through Recology Del Norte.

 Annual Household Hazardous Waste Roundup

 On Saturday September 10th of 2016, the Del Norte Solid Waste Management Authority will sponsor a one-day Household Hazardous Waste (HHW) Collection Event at the Del Norte County Transfer Station from 9 AM until 2 PM.
-The HHW Collection Event will be in September or October and will be announced in the Triplicate as well as on local radio stations.
+The HHW Collection Event will be on Saturday October 4th will be announced in the Triplicate as well as on local radio stations.
 This service is free to Del Norte County residents only, and is not intended or available for commercial hazardous waste disposal (see the following section on how to dispose of commercial hazardous wastes).